mlgarchery/focus/README.md

 Then once you launch the app you have two buttons directing you to the permissions to accept:

-1. Permission to read the screen
+1. Permission to read other apps content (accessibility service)
    ![First permission, read screen](imgs/Screenshot_20260201_184050_Settings.jpg)

-2. Permission to display overlay on top of other app
+2. Permission to display overlays on top of other apps
    ![Second permission, allow overlay](imgs/Screenshot_20260201_184125_Settings.jpg)

 ## More